pegesund/heysql/README.md

 ## License and usage

-This is BSD-license, use it as you would like.
+This is MIT-license, use it as you would like.

 Drop me a line if you use the library for anything - would be cool to know!